sandrodw3/liferay-dev-cli/README.md

 ### `config`

 Allow setting user configuration, that is stored in `.lfr/config.json` file in user's folder.
-This configuration is needed for the app to work correclty.
-MySQL config is optional, it's only used to start the portal with a clean database.
+This configuration is needed for the app to work correctly.

 ```
 lfr config [entry] [value] <options>